ShanaryS/real-estate-calculator-bot/output/README.md

 These are specific to the user and are thus created at runtime as necessary.

-urls.json stores URLs, analysis.json stores property analyses, and errors.log logs errors.
+urls.json stores URLs, analysis.json stores property analyses, ignored_urls.txt saves ignored URLs, and errors.log logs errors.

 Initially this directory is empty aside from this file (Hello world :smile:).